Getting Started with the SDK

 presentationOrder = listOf(CafModuleType.FACE_LIVENESS, CafModuleType.DOCUMENT_DETECTOR),

-colorConfig = CafColorConfiguration(primaryColor = "#0000FF", secondaryColor = "#00FF00")
+colorConfig = CafColorConfiguration(primaryColor = "#0000FF", secondaryColor = "#00FF00"),

 ).apply {